Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Endless Memory Tasks Inspired by ``I Packed My Bag''

-Mortar Mayhem~(MM; Figure \ref{fig:mm}) takes place inside a grid-like arena and consists of two memory-dependent tasks.
-Initially, the agent is immobile and must memorize a sequence of ten commands (Clue Task), followed by executing each command in the observed order (Act Task).
+The finite variant of Mortar Mayhem takes place inside a grid-like arena and comprises two tasks.
+Initially, the agent is immobile and must memorize a sequence of ten commands, followed by executing each command in the observed order.
 A command instructs the agent to move to an adjacent floor tile or remain at the current one.
 Failure to execute a command results in episode termination, whereas each successful execution yields a reward of $+0.1$.
-MM can be simplified to solely provide the Act Task (MMAct), where the command sequence is fully observable as a one-hot encoded feature vector.
-The Act Task necessitates frequent memory utilization since it must discern which commands have been executed to fulfill the subsequent ones, while considering a maximum of nine target tiles.
-To overcome this challenge, the agent can learn to track time (e.g. count steps) where a short-term memory seems sufficient.

-MM's difficulty can be scaled by several parameters, such as the number of commands, the show duration of a single command, and the delay between showing commands.
-Furthermore, the time allocated for executing a single command can be modified.
-These options can also be sampled upon resetting an episode.
-To simplify the difficulty further, the agent can be equipped with grid-like movement (MMGrid, MMActGrid), allowing it to move one tile at a time.
-Doing so, the agent is not commanded to move to diagonal tiles.

-Episode lengths in MM vary based on the agent's proficiency, lasting longer as the agent improves until reaching an upper bound (i.e. max episode length).
-The following equations determine the maximum episode length in MM by considering the durations and delays of the Clue Task and Act Task.